piapip/check_list_revamp/README.md

 # check_list_revamp

-It has the same idea with the Trello clone but it's not entirely the same thing.

 Rule of thumb when coding in Blockchain: if you have to do anything between variables other than assigning values, you are doing something very wrong.
 DO NOT DO COMPLICATE CALCULATE IN BLOCKCHAIN.
 IT'S EXPENSIVE.

 I've updated the arrangement of code.
 Fix something to greatly reduce the cost of deploying the thing.
 Though, due to the nature of Blockchain, its readablity won't be very good.